diverheart/webapp/readme.md

 # Overview
-A codebase of a .NET app that lets you use an Azure keyvault variable to connect to Azure SQL databse
+A codebase of a .NET app that lets you use an Azure keyvault variable to connect to Azure SQL database

 # Prequisites